Classify cases (set attribute values to record information)

 - In List View, select the case.

-- On the Home tab, in the Item group, click Get Info.
+- On the Home tab, in the Item group, click Properties.

 - From the Case Classification

-- To update an attribute value, double-click the value and enter or select a new one.
+- To update the attribute values, click the arrow in the Value field to select a value for each attribute.
+To add a value, click in the Value field and enter a new value.
 You can also set attribute values via the classification sheet.

 - To quickly change the classification for a selected case in List View, right-click and choose Classification.